This page provides a step-by-step guide of how to create a basic Excel Pivot Table.

 Your Pivot Table will be populated with the total sales for each sales rep, as shown on the rightabove.

 If you want the sales totals to be displayed as currency values, this is done by formatting the cells containing these values.
-To do this:

-Your final Pivot Table will be as shown on the rightabove.
+The resulting Pivot Table will be as shown on the rightabove.